 Consider now that restrictive immigration policies work via entry rationing in D. Since the number of attempts to enter D is finite by assumption, no individual is certain of succeding in crossing the border.
-The probability of a successful migration is $\pi \in (0,1]$.
+The probability of a successful migration is $\pi \in (0, 1]$.

-π captures the degree of frontier closure chosen by the destination country. $\pi = 1$ means total freedom of entry; when π approaches 0, it is increasingly difficult to enter.
-A low value of π seems to depict best the current immigration policies.
+π captures the degree of border closure chosen by the destination country. $\pi = 1$ means total freedom of entry; when π approaches 0, it is increasingly difficult to enter.

 A possible migrant must choose where to live in both periods.
-The possible choices are: staying home both periods (O-O), staying abroad one period and returning home(D-O), staying abroad both periods (D-D).
+The possible choices are: staying home both periods (O-O), staying abroad one period and returning home (D-O), staying abroad both periods (D-D).
 We have thus to rank these choices.